roso1102/2ndmind/README.md

 - Links: “Read later: https://example.com”
 - Tasks: “Task: Review metrics” / “complete 2” / “delete 3”
-- Reminders: “Remind me to call mom at 6pm tomorrow”
+- Reminders: “Remind me to call mom at 6pm tomorrow” -Also ask "What did I save about "topicname"

 ---
 Made with ❤️ to help you remember, organize, and resurface what matters.